ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

-In short, fireweed acts againts yeast.
+In short, fireweed acts against yeast.

 Drink Ivan Chai two to three times daily to use it as a preventative remedy.
 This is especially true during times of stress.